pjsmeinema/vue-simple-forms/README.md

 form.passwordField = 'password2'
 ```

-Or add an array of (text)field names:
+Or add an array of Fields objects:
 ```javascript
 import { Form, TextField, EmailField } from 'vue-simple-forms'